-Eli Ata (nign)
+Eli Ata (Nign)

-Kol Nidre (All Vows)
+Kol Nidre

-Kol Nidre is not a prayer.
-Rather, it is a legal formula whose purpose is to cancel vows of the coming year that we will not be able to fulfill.
-It has been said that Kol Nidre was used to release Spanish Jews, who had been forced under pain of death to convert to Catholicism, from the vows they were required to make as part of the conversion.
+[Kol Nidre dates back to at least the ninth century as an appeal to be absolved from vows made during the previous year.
+As we so often hear, promises between people could only be absolved through the people involved.
+Kol Nidre could only be applied to promises made to God, not to another person.
+In addition, a twelfth-century change in wording precluded retroactive annulment of vows and focused Kol Nidre only on unfulfilled vows for the future year.
+It has been said that Kol Nidre was used to release Spanish Jews, who had been forced under pain of death to convert to Catholicism, from the vows they were required to make as part of the conversion.]